 Petitions are automatically copied to all members of the Board and Superintendent.
 A single response is generally sent to the person who presented the petition.

 Citizens may leave messages on voice mail for the Board or individual Board members by calling 703-228-6015.
 Messages should include the caller’s full name and best phone number to call back.
 Voicemail messages will be forwarded to the School Board or individual members, and the Superintendent, as appropriate.

 Individuals should feel free to speak to individual School Board members.
 School Board members use their judgment about how and when to share one-on-one conversations with their colleagues.

 Citizens who wish to meet with a Board member may do so during School Board Open Office Hours.
-A Board member is available on Mondays on a walk-in basis from 5:00 to 7:00 p.m. when school is in session.
+A Board member is available on Mondays on a walk-in basis generally from 5 to 7 p.m. when school is in session.
 If Monday is a holiday or teacher work day, Open Office Hours is held the following Tuesday morning from 8:30 to 10:30 a.m.
 Click here for a schedule and Board member assignments.

 School Board members are also available to meet with small groups or individuals to discuss issues or positions by appointment.
 While you are welcome to meet with any of the School Board members, each school in the division is assigned a Board liaison who may be more familiar with particular issues affecting that school community.
 Click here to see the current School Liaison Assignments and School Board Civic Association Liaison Assignments.

 Under the law, a maximum of two School Board members can meet with a group of citizens without it being considered a public meeting which requires prior advertisement.
 If a group wishes to talk to each of the five School Board members in a non-public setting, a minimum of three separate meetings need to be scheduled.
 The School Board Chair or the Clerk of the School Board can assist with the scheduling of these meetings.
 The School Board conference room, located in the School Board office, can be used for these meetings.